We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Watch this video to see why Arbtech are the best asset you can possibly have when you need ecology or tree surveys to help you obtain planning permission.

 Contaminated land refers to areas of soil, groundwater, or sediment that have been polluted by harmful substances due to industrial activities, natural sources, or other human interventions.
-These contaminants may be chemical, biological, or radioactive and can pose a risk to human health and the environment if not managed effectively.
+These contaminants may be chemical, biological, or radioactive and can pose a risk of significant harm to human health and the environment if not managed effectively.

-Ensuring that development on contaminated land is safe is the responsibility of the developer, landowner or both.
+Ensuring that development on contaminated land is safe is the legal duty of the developer, landowner or both.
 According to the Planning Portal: “Where a site is affected by contamination or land stability issues, responsibility for securing a safe development rests with the developer and/or landowner” (Paragraph 197, NPPF).
-This highlights the importance of understanding, assessing, and remediating contamination risks before commencing any development project.

 • Industrial activities: Historical industrial operations such as factories, mines, and landfills often leave behind substances like heavy metals, radioactive substances, oils, and organic compounds.